madjugglers/pattern-book/05_six_person_patterns.md

 to the other square.
 The local passing rule, in the steady state (and counting on the passing beat) is *pass one - pass other - self - pass one - pass other - move/self *.
-At any passing beat one pair from each square is passing, and collisions are avoided because the two passing sets are parallel; e.g. on beat 1 below, jugglers A and C exchange along the diagonal of the yellow square while jugglers D and F exchange along the parallel line 3-4. *performed at MADfest?*
+At any passing beat one pair from each square is passing, and collisions are avoided because the two passing sets are parallel; e.g. on beat 1 below, jugglers A and C exchange along the diagonal of the yellow square while jugglers D and F exchange along the parallel line 3-4.

 ![](./media/windy.png)